Our Story

 I also think of disciplines like UX Design, Project Management, and Restorative Practices as languages of their own.
 Each has its own culture, tools, assumptions, and ways of solving problems.
 I’m energized by moving between them, translating ideas across worlds, and building shared understanding.

-In winter 2025, I committed to a career pivot and began formally studying UX Design and Project Management.
-The deeper I went, the more I recognized how much of this thinking I had already been applying in education: putting the user first, centering the problem before the solution, designing for accessibility, and iterating relentlessly.
-Learning the formal frameworks didn’t replace my experience, it sharpened it.
-It gave me new tools, new vocabulary, and clearer strategies I wish I’d had sooner.
+In winter 2024, I committed to a career pivot and began formally studying Restorative Practices, I also learned some UX Design and Project Management.
+The deeper I went in these different disciplines, the more I recognized how much of these ways of being and thinking I had already been applying into my work in education: looking for ways to connect, rebuild, putting the user and their needs/end goals first, centering the problem before the solution, designing for accessibility and inclusion, and iterating relentlessly.
+Learning the formal frameworks didn’t replace my experiences, they sharpened the learning.
+Learning formally gave me new tools, new vocabulary, and clearer strategies I wish I’d had sooner and am glad to integrate into my practice now.

 This site began as a place to publish my portfolio and document what I was learning.
 Since then, it’s grown into a home for the work I care about: thoughtful design, communication that connects, bilingual content and translation, professional learning resources, and reflections as I keep exploring.
 Like any good project, it will keep evolving.